pedrogglima/frontend-voting-app/README.md

 ## The app

 This is a basic project build with React to show the fundamental concepts of State, Props and Components used by the framework.
-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), a boilerplate for build react app, and [Semantic UI](https://semantic-ui.com/) to style.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), a boilerplate for building react app.

-The app render a Product List, using fake data, and the products listed are sorting by user's votes in real-time
+The app render a Product List, using fake data, and the products listed are sorting in real-time by the user votes.

 ## How to use